 It was for a science fair when I was in first grade.
-I wanted to know if you could use soda to water plants.
-My very indulgent parents let me set up a number of small plants with a UV light in our basement, and I watered them with Coca-Cola, Sprite, sparkling water and plain water.
-Plain water, as it turns out, works best.
-I think my kill rate with those plants was about 90%.
-Even today, my children say I have a black thumb.
+I wanted to WHEN DO YOU NOT THINK ABOUT SCIENCE? know if you could use soda to water plants.
+My very indulgent When I'm riding my horse.
+I grew up in Missouri riding horses, parents let me set up a number of small plants with a UV light and I've always found being around horses very comfortable in our basement, and I watered them with Coca-Cola, Sprite, for me.
+When I got older, I took a 20-year break, but during the sparkling water and plain water.
+Plain water, as it turns out, pandemic, I started riding again.
+Now my daughters ride, and a works best.
+I think my kill rate with those plants was about 90%. few months ago we bought a horse.
+It's just a really great way Even today, my children say I have a black thumb. to escape.